seraVnity/ksms_test-task/README.md

 # ksms_test-task
 10 Days Calendar Starting from Today.

-This is 10 days calendar starting from the date of today.
+This is a 10 days calendar starting from the date of today.

 It includes the date of the current month and the day.